Fern-Aerell/Website-Profile-SMK-PR/README.md

 - **Programmer**
   - Aerell

-## Perencanaan
+## Planning

-### Tujuan
+### Goal
-- Tujuan utama proyek ini adalah memperkenalkan sekolah kepada masyarakat umum.
+- The main goal of this project is to introduce the school to the general public.

-### Audiens Target
+### Target Audience
-- Lulusan SMP yang sedang mencari informasi tentang sekolah menengah.
+- Junior high school graduates looking for information about high schools.

-### Informasi yang Harus Disertakan
+### Information to Include
 - Header
-- Sejarah Sekolah
+- School History
-- Visi dan Misi
+- Vision and Mission
-- Jurusan
+- Departments
-- Fasilitas Sekolah
+- School Facilities
-- Pendaftaran
+- Registration
-- Kontak Sekolah
+- School Contact
 - Footer

-### Struktur Halaman
+### Page Structure
-- Halaman Utama
+- Home Page
   - Navbar
   - Header
-  - Sejarah Sekolah
+  - School History
-  - Visi dan Misi
+  - Vision and Mission
-  - Jurusan
+  - Departments
-  - Fasilitas Sekolah
+  - School Facilities
-  - Pendaftaran
+  - Registration
-  - Informasi Kontak
+  - Contact Information
   - Footer

 ## Domain & Hosting
-- **Domain:** Belum ditentukan
+- **Domain:** Not yet determined
-- **Hosting:** Belum ditentukan
+- **Hosting:** Not yet determined

-## Desain
+## Design

-Kami menggunakan [Figma](https://www.figma.com/file/KpSN9guhDFCmZuMlSfQWR6/Website-Profile-Sekolah?type=design&node-id=0%3A1&mode=design&t=bHYX09DfcYTDnayS-1) untuk fase desain.
+We used [Figma](https://www.figma.com/file/KpSN9guhDFCmZuMlSfQWR6/Website-Profile-Sekolah?type=design&node-id=0%3A1&mode=design&t=bHYX09DfcYTDnayS-1) for the design phase.

-## Teknologi yang Digunakan
+## Technologies Used

 - Frontend
   - HTML